-Join Jon Peck for an in-depth discussion in this video Exporting a virtual appliance to use on another host, part of Up and Running with Linux for PHP Developers.
+Join Jon Peck for an in-depth discussion in this video Exporting a virtual appliance to use on another host, part of Learning Linux for PHP Developers.

 …When collaborating with a team, it can be useful to create…a guest with a common configuration, and share that guest with others.…VirtualBox allows virtual machines to be both exported and imported in…a common standard known as the Open Virtualization Format or OVF.…The result is known as a virtual appliance and it's a…disk image with configuration settings that…can be easily distributed across platforms.…OVF doesn't support snap shots, so only the…current state of the virtual machine will be exported.…Let's export a virtual machine.…